 Kinsey Jameson Davis was born on December 7, 2001 in Georgia.
 She is the youngest of three children to Kevin and Elizabeth Davis and she has two older sisters, Hailey and Madison.
-Currently, Kinsey is a sophomore at William Hough High School and she will graduate in 2020.
+Currently, Kinsey is a student at William Hough High School and she will graduate in 2020.

 Kinsey was born into a gymnastics family!
 Both of Kinsey's parents were gymnasts.
 Her dad, Kevin Davis, was a member of the Men's USA Team for the 1988 Olympic Games in South Korea.
 Kinsey's mom, Elizabeth, was an elite gymnast as well.
 Both of her parents competed for the the University of Nebraska gymnastics team.
 Kinsey's older sisters were gymnasts until level 8 then they pursued all-star cheerleading.
 Kinsey started taking gymnastics classes for fun at the age of two and fell in love with the sport.
 She started her competitive gymnastics career at Everest Gymnastics in Huntersville, NC.